-20. I acknowledge that field placement sites have the right to terminate placements.
-If a student is terminated from placement due to ethical violations, unprofessional conduct, or performance issues, another placement is not guaranteed and the student may receive a failing grade for the field placement course.
-I have access to detailed information on this policy in the Student Field Handbook.

-21. I acknowledge that as a field student, I will be required to complete compliance requirements before I start field placement.
+- 24. I acknowledge that placement sites have the right to terminate placements.
+If a student is terminated from placement due to ethical violations, unprofessional conduct, or performance issues, another placement is not guaranteed and the student may receive a failing grade for the practicum course.
+I have access to detailed information on this policy in the Practicum Education Handbook. - 25.
+I acknowledge that as a practicum student, I will be required to complete compliance requirements before I start placement.
 Compliance requirements will vary by agency.